General Questions

 Coquitlam, BC V3B 6B4

 Office hours are typically scheduled Monday through Friday between 9:00am and 5:00pm.
-Some accommodations may be available based on individual circumstances.
 Offices hours are subject to change.

 All contact with a psychologist is held in the strictest confidence.
 With few exceptions, any and all information regarding your work with a psychologist is confidential and will not be released to anyone without your written consent.
 The following are legal exceptions to your right to confidentiality: